Comedy Central is extending its Motherload broadband video brand beyond the Internet.

-The network created a new mobile channel that will make content from original Web series like Odd Todd and Live at Gotham available to cellular-phone users, according to vice president of programming Val Boreland.
+The network has created a new mobile channel that will make content from original Web series like Odd Todd and Live at Gotham available to cell phone users, according to Comedy Central vice president of programming Val Boreland.

-The network signed mobile-video deals with several carriers including Verizon Wireless, Cingular and Sprint Nextel.
+The network has signed mobile video deals with several carriers, including Verizon, Cingular and Sprint.

-"For us, it's about developing new programming and extending that brand to new platforms," Boreland said.
-"Extending those brands further to mobile users is just another fantastic way to use the product."
+“For us, it’s about developing new programming and extending that brand to new platforms,” said Boreland.
+“Extending those brands further to mobile users is just another fantastic way to use the product.”

 On the pay-per-view front, the network is scheduled to offer an unrated, uncensored version of The Comedy Central Roast of William Shatner on demand beginning Sept.
 7, less than three weeks after an edited version the show airs on the network.
 The roast of Shatner, of Star Trek, T.J Hooker and Boston Legal fame, follows to PPV uncut versions of Comedy Central 2004 and 2005 roasts of Denis Leary and Pamela Anderson, respectively.